The Music Playground – A Camp Where Music Meets Imagination

 The Harbor Country Singers will perform their annual Holiday Concert in two different venues to celebrate the season!
 The concert will include Christmas and Hanukkah music.
 In addition to the singers, it will feature area musicians, including a brass quintet and a piano, guitar, and bass trio.

 Both performances of the concert are free, but donations are welcome.
-A nonperishable food item donation is requested for Neighbor by Neighbor, a nonprofit connecting vulnerable residents of southwest Berrien County with resources and services.
-Donations of pull-tab cans of soups, stews, tuna, ravioli, spaghetti, or anything that is easy to heat are requested.
+A nonperishable food item or personal hygiene product donation is requested for Neighbor by Neighbor, a nonprofit connecting vulnerable residents of southwest Berrien County with resources and services.

 The Harbor Country Singers community choir is a community outreach of the nonprofit School of American Music and is supported by a grant from the Pokagon Fund and donations to the choir, and by Episcopal Church of the Mediator providing a place to rehearse and a concert venue.